FacuM/moodicial/README.md

 - Dynamic updates (new content)
 - Detected language badge
 - Offline mode (host yourself, in your own network)
+- Rate limits (how much interactions can someone do in a user-defined timespan)

 #### Upcoming features